-All this revenue is surprisingly dependent on the ability of regulators to manage spectrum.
+All this revenue is surprisingly dependent on the ability of regulators to manage the spectrum.
 Broadcasters will be reluctant to pay the price if spectrum interference leads to interrupted coverage.
-Meanwhile, the overall safety and experience for live attendees will be compromised if spectrum cannot be secured for essential emergency communications.
+Meanwhile, the overall safety and experience for live attendees will be compromised if the spectrum cannot be secured for essential emergency communications.
 Ticket sales and tourism are going to be significantly impacted if fans cannot trust the organizers to deal with incidents ranging from hooliganism to terror threats.

 So how do regulators ensure their events remain secure against the invisible beast of RF interference?
-A network of intelligent RF sensors to monitor spectrum in real-time is the secret to safety and security.
-Our RFeye Nodes have been used by regulators at sporting events across the globe including UEFA Euro 2016, 24 hours of Le Mans, Hungarian F1 GP and FIFA World Cup 2014 to name a few.
+A network of intelligent RF sensors to monitor the spectrum in real-time is the secret to safety and security.
+Our RFeye Nodes have been used by regulators at sporting events across the globe including UEFA Euro 2016, 24 hours of Le Mans, Hungarian F1 GP and FIFA World Cup 2014, to name a few.
 But what is it about the Node which makes it their go-to product?

 RFeye Node deployed in outdoor kit

 RFeye Nodes are lightweight, low-power receivers for real-time monitoring of the RF spectrum as well as geolocation.
 Nodes are networkable for remote deployment over wide outdoor areas or inside buildings.
 Many of the reasons which make Nodes so popular with spectrum stakeholders more generally can be found here (including the technical background).
 In the rest of this article, we’ll focus on the specific benefits of Nodes for event organizers before, during and after the event.